-Västerås and the project of Mälarporten have been selected to participate in Europan, an international architectural competition for young architects.
+Västerås and the project of Mälarporten have participated in Europan, an international architectural competition for young architects.
 The competition entries will help to make Mälarporten a vibrant district during the time it is planned and built.

 With the help of the competition, we want to get valuable input on how we can make Mälarporten a pleasant and exciting place from now and until the time the area is completed.
 Today, the area is deserted and impersonal, we want to replace that with life and encounters between people.
 The fact that we focus on the expansion period also means that we can easily test different solutions and see what gives the greatest effects to create the feeling of a living city.
 Mälarporten is a project with high ambitions and a participation in Europe is well in line with the objectives of the project.

 Why is the theme of living cities important for Mälarporten?